airbytehq/airbyte/docs/integrations/sources/shopify.md

 #### Incremental sync recommendations

-For the smoothest experience with `Incremental Refresh`, the following is recommended:
+For the smoothest experience with Incremental Refresh sync mode, the following is recommended:

 - The `Order Refunds`, `Order Risks`, `Transactions` should be synced along with `Orders` stream.
 - `Discount Codes` should be synced along with `Price Rules` stream.